 Many of us in London bemoan the decision to expand Heathrow because of noise implications (we’ll come to that in a later blog).
 We are told that it is too congested.
 In the meeting I attended with TfL on flying cars, they claimed that London had the world’s most congested airspace, which is why helicopter flights are so difficult to approve.
 Yet when you look up at the sky in most parts of London, you’ll almost never see an aircraft.
 What’s going on?

 The first challenge for any mobility system is for its vehicles not to crash into each other .
-On roads this is achieved by the individual drivers using their eyes, ears and the speed limits – but we still get collisions.
+On roads this is achieved by the individual drivers using their eyes and the speed limits – but we still get collisions.
 In the skies, passenger aircraft are flying at anywhere between 300 and 900 kilometers per hour.
-The nearest collision is likely catastrophic, and beyond your visual range, and that’s if it’s daytime.
-On top of that, aircraft fly in 3D, so the next collision could be above or below you.
+The nearest collision is likely beyond your visual range, and that’s if it’s daytime.
+On top of that, aircraft fly in 3D, so the next collision could be above, behind and below you.
 Picture making a wrong turn in this environment:

 The International Civil Aviation Authority (ICAO) was convened in 1944, at the end of the war, to develop a shared set of rules for all the member countries to allow safe air travel between them – this includes things like aircraft call-signs, identification protocols, and flying at even altitudes (for example 34,000 ft) when flying West, and odd ones when (e.g. 35,000) flying East.

 Each country then formed its own National Aviation Authority (NAA) which made the ICAO regulations (or a variation of them) effectively into national transport law.
 For example, the UK’s Civil Aviation Authority effectively rolls up in the Government’s Department for Transport, and sets the rules for any flying passenger vehicle over UK skies.